Borl Castle

-Borl Castle (Ankenstein) is a medieval castle above the banks of the Drava northeast of the main settlement in Dolane, Slovenia.
-It probably dates to the 12th century with 15th- and 17th-century additions.
+Borl Castle (Ankenstein) is a medieval castle above the banks of the Drava, northeast of the main settlement in Dolane, Slovenia.
+It probably dates to the 12th century,w ith 15th- and 17th-century additions.
 Some wall paintings, sculpture, and internal furnishings survive.
-In the Second World War, between 1941 and 1943, the castle served as a Gestapo prison.
-At first the castle stables and later the castle itself were used to imprison, interrogate, and torture suspects.
-In 1956, a memorial room was opened and a commemorative plaque was unveiled at the castle.
-It has been protected as a cultural monument of national significance.
+During the Second World War, between 1941 and 1943, it served as a Gestapo prison.
+At first the stables and later the main building were used to imprison, interrogate, and torture suspects.
+In 1956, a memorial room was opened and a commemorative plaque unveiled.
+It is protected as a cultural monument of national significance.